lysu/lysu.github.io/source/_posts/2015-02-02-how-to-deal-with-non-heap-or-native-memory-leak.markdown

     00007f8b07ffc000      16       0       0 -----    [ anon ]

-Then we using `gdb` to watch the content of these blocks
+Then we using `gdb` to dump the content of these blocks

     gdp -pid [pid]